alec-horwitz/Words-Rhymes-N-More/README.md

           rails db:migrate

-  If everything is set up correctly you will see something that looks like the following output in your terminal:
+  You should see the following output in your terminal:

       == 20180913143429 CreateQueries: migrating ====================================
       -- create_table(:queries)